rur/treetop/README.markdown

     application/x.treetop-html-partial+xml

 A 'partial' URL supports rendering either a fragment or a full HTML document.
-When this Content-Type is received the [treetop client](https://github.com/rur/treetop-client) will update the browser location bar with the response URL.
+When this Content-Type is received the client library will update the browser location bar with the response URL.

 #### Fragment content type